 I’ll do a bit of a show and tell to explain why golden hour light is so great…

-We don’t have many sandy beaches here in the UK.
-Most of them are stony.
-But there is one beach I love that has the most beautiful expanse of sand at low tide, so of course this is my favourite beach for photography.
+We don’t have many sandy beaches here in the UK as most of them are covered in pebbles.
+There’s one beach I love that has the most beautiful expanse of sand at low tide, so of course it’s my favourite beach for photography.

 Not ideal.
-I could have called it off and gone with another day or changed my shooting plan, but that wouldn’t have been a challenge.
+I could have called it off and rescheduled for another day or changed my shooting plan, but that wouldn’t have been a challenge.

 The shoot was a personal project, I wasn’t getting paid for it and I didn’t have any other spare time to reschedule.
 Especially when considering the logistics of planning for when the tide would be out at golden hour.
 So we went ahead with it.

 Even in those conditions, the photos worked beautifully, because it was the golden hour.
 Plus I made use of a quay to block the wind.